 4. Nominations for 2019 Long Beach Hero awards must be received by Jan.
 9, 2020.

 5. Make sure that both the nominator and nominee would be able to attend the dinner ceremony in Belmont Shore.

 6. Nominees and nominators who are finalists will be contacted by email on Thursday, Jan.
 11.

 7. This program does not award posthumously.

 Public invited to Nominate Unsung Heroes.
 Winners will receive $500 checks.

 THOUSANDS TO BE AWARDED TO LONG BEACH'S UNSUNG HEROES.

 Fashioned after the CNN Heroes program, a few thousand dollars will be handed out to unsung heroes at a dinner/awards ceremony hosted by Justin Rudd’s Community Action Team (C.A.T.).
 The event is simply called “Long Beach Heroes” and is funded by CAT’s Long Beach Turkey Trot.
 Semi-finalists won’t be revealed until the event.

-At last year's event, about 120 guests attended the dinner ceremony in the fellowship hall at Bay Shore Church at 5100 E. The Toledo in Belmont Shore.
+At last year's event, more than 100 guests attended the dinner ceremony in the fellowship hall at Bay Shore Church at 5100 E. The Toledo in Belmont Shore.
 The public is welcome to attend for $10 at the door, if they RSVP to Justin@JustinRud.com.